 If you refuse a BAC test, you face a 1-year suspension of your license, a $2,000 fine and up to 2 years in jail.

 The look-back period in South Dakota for a DUI is 10 years.
-Penalties and fines will be much stiffer especially if you have had two DUI offenses within 10 years or you caused an accident at the time of your arrest which resulted in someone being injured or killed.
+Penalties and fines will be more severe if you caused an accident at the time of your arrest which resulted in someone being injured or killed.

 Plea options include not guilty, guilty or "nolo contendere" (meaning "I do not wish to contest").
 A plea bargain may be available if you plead to a lesser charge, such as reckless driving without intoxication, speeding or other traffic infractions.
 It is much more difficult to plead not guilty without an experienced South Dakota attorney representing you.

 An attorney can advise you of your options and legal remedies if charged with a second DUI in South Dakota.